Differentially Private Optimizers Can Learn Adversarially Robust Models: Preliminaries

 To start, we introduce the definition of DP, particularly the $(\epsilon,\delta)$-DP \citep{dwork2014algorithmic}. \begin{definition} A randomized algorithm $M$ is $ (\varepsilon, \delta)$-DP if for any neighboring datasets $ S, S^{\prime} $ that differ by one arbitrary sample, and for any event $E$, it holds that

 \end{definition}

 In words, DP guarantees in the worst case that adding or removing one single datapoint $(\x_i,y_i)$ does not affect the model much, as quantified by the small constants $(\epsilon,\delta)$.
-Therefore DP limits the information possibly leaked about such datapoint.
+Therefore DP limits the information possibly leaked from such datapoint.

 In deep learning, DP is guaranteed by privatizing the gradient in two steps: (1) the per-sample gradient clipping\footnote{We use $C_R(g_t(x_i)):=g_t\cdot\min\{R/||g_t||_2,1\}$ as in \citet{abadi2016deep} to denote the gradient clipping, after which each per-sample gradient has norm $\leq R$.
-Note that in \Cref{tab:auto} we use the automatic clipping with $R=1$ and $C_R(g_t(x_i)):=g_t/||g_t||_2$.} (specified by the clipping norm $R$, to bound the sensitivity of $\sum \g_t(x_i)$); (2) the random noising (specified by the noise multiplier $\sigma_\text{DP}$, to randomize the outcome so that each sample's contribution is indistinguishable).
+Note that in \Cref{tab:auto} we use the automatic clipping such that $C_R(g_t(x_i)):=g_t/||g_t||_2$.} (specified by the clipping norm $R$, to bound the sensitivity of $\sum \g_t(x_i)$); (2) the random noising (specified by the noise multiplier $\sigma_\text{DP}$, to randomize the outcome so that each sample's contribution is indistinguishable; $\sigma_\text{DP}$ can be determined by the privacy accountants \cite{dwork2014algorithmic,abadi2016deep}).
 From an algorithmic viewpoint, DP training simply applies any optimizer on the private gradients instead of on the regular gradients.

 We are interested in the adversarial robustness of models trained by DP optimizers.
 To be sure, we consider the adversarially robust classification error and the natural classification error as